The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 Audicus Omni 2

-Mild to moderate hearing loss
+• Moderate to severe hearing loss

-The Omni 2 consists of a small black body that sits behind the ear and a receiver pointed into the canal (RIC).
-It’s also equipped with special adaptive-directional microphones that detect the direction of incoming speech and cut out background noise in real time for a high-quality, natural-sounding audio experience.
-Bluetooth connectivity on both Apple and Android devices makes this model especially handy, allowing you to take phone calls and listen to music directly through the hearing aid.
+The Omni 2 consists of a small body that sits behind the ear and a receiver pointed into the canal (RIC).
+It’s equipped with adaptive-directional microphones that detect the direction of incoming speech and cut out background noise in real time for a high-quality, natural-sounding audio experience.

-Criteria | The Audicus Omni 2 |
+Hands-on Audicus Omni 2 review

 Who are Audicus Omni 2 hearing aids ideal for?